Dr Jessica Korte

 Qualifications & Experience

 Jessica has received her Doctor of Philosophy her creation of YoungDeafDesign, a design method which supports working with young Deaf children through Griffith University and holds a Bachelor of Information Technology (Advanced) with Class I Honours, also from Griffith University.
 Her previous academic roles have been a mix of teaching-focused and teaching-and-research at Griffith College, Griffith University and the University of Queensland.
-She is also qualified for Auslan 1 & 2 through Deaf Services Queensland.
+She has basic Auslan skills acquired from Auslan 1 and 2 short community courses through Deaf Services Queensland.
 Jessica is also an Affiliate Member of the Centre of Excellence for the Dynamics of Language.

 Dr Jessica Korte is passionate about the ways good technology can improve lives.
 To ensure technology is “good”, she advocates involving end users in the design process; especially when those people belong to “difficult user groups”- which usually translates to “minority”.
 Her philosophy for technology design (and life in general) is that the needs of people who are disempowered or disabled by society should be considered first; everyone else will then benefit from technology that maximises usability.
 This philosophy holds true in her TASDCRC Fellowship Project, the Auslan Communication Technologies Pipeline project, which looks to foreground the visual-gestural language expertise of Deaf signers in the creation of technologies for the recognition, production and processing of Auslan (Australian Sign Language) communication.